 What do I need to play VB3m from my Midi keyboard?

 You need to connect your Midi keyboard to your mobile device, and for doing so you need some accessory.
-If your device is an iPad or iPhone, first thing you need is the so-called Camera Connection Kit, and you should buy the original accessory from Apple or it won't work.
-The cost is about $35,00 and you can find it on the Apple Store, on Amazon or at any other Apple retailer.
+If your device is an iPad or iPhone, first thing you need is the so-called Camera Connection Kit or the USB-C to USB adapter, and you should buy the original accessory from Apple or it won't work.

 If your mobile is an Android phone or tablet, you need an OTG (On-the-go) adapter, with USB-C or MicroUSB port according to the port your mobile uses.
 This accessory may come with some hi-end mobile, or you can buy one at an electronic supply store for something between $2 and $10.
 Here's an example: